Xyntopia/taskyon/public/docs/tools.md

 # Taskyon Tools Documentation

+## Overview

-Taskyon offers a flexible and powerful system for integrating and managing tools, allowing users to extend its capabilities according to their needs.
-This document provides a comprehensive guide on how to use, define, and manage tools within Taskyon.
+Taskyon offers a flexible and powerful system for integrating and managing tools, allowing users to extend its capabilities.
+This guide provides comprehensive information on using, defining, and managing tools within Taskyon.

-## Overview of Taskyon Tools
+## Tool Categories

-Taskyon tools are modular components that can perform specific tasks or functions.
-They are designed to be easily integrated into the Taskyon environment, providing users with the ability to customize and extend the system's functionality.
-Tools in Taskyon can be categorized into three main types:
+Taskyon tools are modular components that perform specific tasks or functions, categorized as follows:

-1. **Internal Tools**: These tools have access to Taskyon's internal settings and can interact directly with the system.
+1. **Internal Tools**: Access Taskyon's internal settings and interact directly with the system.
-2. **Iframe Parent**: If taskyon is embedded in a webpage, the parent webpage can define functions which can then be defined as a tool for taskyon (see [example](/docs/examples/simpleExampleTutorial)).
+2. **Iframe Parent Tools**: Functions defined by the parent webpage when Taskyon is embedded (see [example](/docs/examples/simpleExampleTutorial)).
-3. **Sandboxed Tools**: Tools created by users or external sources are executed in a secure iframe sandbox to ensure system security and integrity.
+3. **Sandboxed Tools**: User-created or external tools executed in a secure iframe sandbox.
-4. **Out-of-the-Box Tools**: Taskyon provides a set of pre-defined tools that are ready to use.
+4. **Out-of-the-Box Tools**: Pre-defined tools ready for immediate use.

+## Tool Management

-## Adding New Tools
+### Adding New Tools

-Taskyon allows users to add arbitrary new tools to the system.
-This flexibility enables users to tailor Taskyon to their specific needs by integrating custom functionalities.
-Tools can be defined and managed through the [Tools Manager](/tools), where users can create, edit, and delete tools.
+Users can add custom tools through the [Tools Manager](/tools), where they can create, edit, and delete tools.

-### Creating Tools with the help of LLMs
+### AI-Assisted Tool Creation

-Taskyon can also define tools using Large Language Models (LLMs).
-By providing a JSON object as a message and adding a "function" tag, Taskyon can automatically generate tools based on the specified parameters and code.
-This feature allows for dynamic tool creation and adaptation, leveraging the power of LLMs to enhance Taskyon's capabilities.
-A good starting point for this is the [Tools Manager](/tools).
+Taskyon can define tools using Large Language Models (LLMs) by providing a JSON object with a "function" tag.
+This feature enables dynamic tool creation and adaptation.

-TODO: enhance this section with examples.

-### Example: Creating a New Tool
+### Tool Definition

-Let's say we want to create a tool that takes a string input and returns the string in uppercase.
-We can define this tool using the following JSON object:
+Tools are defined using a JSON object specifying properties such as name, description, parameters, and code.
+Here's an example of a simple tool that converts a string to uppercase:

 ```json
 {